ThomPoppins/MERN-Enterprise-Search/README.md

 Also I make use of a lot of different packages but only if they are complementary and necessary, I feel like less is more using external packages in my application  because I plan on making the application as stable and independent possible from external packages and sources (with updates).

+> **Note:** The exact business plan I have in mind for this application will remain secret, but if you read trough the [Visual Demo](#visual-demo-thus-far) section will give you a general idea about the size of this project where this application is all about.
+I hope my plan will eventually start to snowball in something real, I dare to dream and pursue a goal far away, but I will grow in the process guaranteed.

 ## Table of Contents

 - [MERN\_STACK\_PROJ. :rocket:](#mern_stack_proj-rocket)